Distribution Control of Stochastic Oscillators via Periodic Feedforward and Population-Level Feedback: Oscillator Model in a Large Population Limit and Existing Distribution Control Methods

-For the deterministic case (i.e., $ D = 0 $), \cite{Monga2018} designed a population-level feedback control law that decreases the $ L^2 $~distance between $ \rho $ and the target $ \rho_f $.
-Here, ``population-level'' means that the distribution $ \rho(t,\cdot) $ is available for determining $ u(t) $.
-Moreover, it was revealed in \cite{Kuritz} that if all Fourier coefficients of $ Z $ are nonzero, then $ \rho $ converges to $ \rho_f $ under the proposed control law.
+For the deterministic case (i.e., with $ D = 0 $), \cite{Monga2018} designed a population-level feedback control law that decreases the $ L^2 $~distance between $ \rho $ and the target $ \rho_f $. \revv{This controller assumes that the current distribution $ \rho(t,\cdot) $ is available to determine $ u(t) $.
+Such a population-level feedback formulation has also appeared in the existing studies on phase-distribution control~\cite{Kuritz,Monga}, robotic swarm control~\cite{Zheng2021transporting}, and control of general Fokker--Planck equations~\cite{Breiten2018control}.} In addition, it was revealed in \cite{Kuritz} that if all Fourier coefficients of $ Z $ are nonzero, then $ \rho $ converges to $ \rho_f $ under the control law proposed in \cite{Monga2018}.

 However, when $ D > 0 $, the convergence to \hi{the target} $ \rho_f $ cannot be achieved in general.
 This can be seen \rev{by considering the evolution of the error $ \Delta \coloneqq \rho-\rho_f $:}